 - Hearing - refer directly to Audiology NNUH for more information

-For the above services, please include (where possible) supporting evidence, this can include:
+Please include (where possible) supporting evidence, this can include:

-- Ages and Stages Questionnaire / Schedule of Growing Skills
+- Ages and Stages Questionnaire/Schedule of Growing Skills

-How to refer
+How to Make a Referral

-What to expect at your appointment
+What to Expect at Your Appointment

 Your child will be seen by one of our specialist staff.
 The length of the appointment will vary and an estimate will be given in your appointment letter or email.
 You are expected to attend the appointment with your child.

-- During the assessment we will talk about your concerns and how your child is managing at home, nursery or school.
+- During the assessment we will talk about your concerns and how your child is managing at home, nursery or school

-- We will discuss any concerns about behaviour and emotions.
+- We will discuss any concerns about behaviour and emotions

-- We will ask for information about your child's health and development, for example, your child's birth and family situation.
+- We will ask for information about your child's health and development, for example, your child's birth and family situation

-- The initial assessment may also include a physical examination.
+- The initial assessment may also include a physical examination

 - We will gain a clearer understanding of your child's strengths and needs

-- During the appointment you may be offered some advice and strategies to help your child and no further appointment will be needed OR
+- During the appointment you may be offered some advice and strategies to help your child and no further appointment will be needed

-- We may need to see your child and/or you again for further assessment OR
+- We may need to see your child and/or you again for further assessment

-- We may need to refer your child to another professional for further assessment, for example a speech and language therapist, physiotherapist or occupational therapist or to another team of professionals.
+- We may need to refer your child to another professional for further assessment, for example a speech and language therapist, physiotherapist or occupational therapist or to another team of professionals

-- You or your child may be offered support in the form of workshops for parents/carers, group interventions for children or individual work.
+- You or your child may be offered support in the form of workshops for parents/carers, group interventions for children or individual work

 We will write to you following your appointment summarising the assessment, our understanding of the difficulties and will include a plan of what will happen next.